joevbruno/react-training/Intro.md

     1. You NEED NPM v3+ (`npm -v`) or you will run into MAX_PATH issues
     2. [use `rimraf` to delete node_modules](https://github.com/isaacs/rimraf), don't attempt to delete them using the delete button or you will regret it.

 Lastly with regard to NPM, the `package.json` not only can contain information about which packages your project is using (and what versions), it also can contain configuration information and scripts to run.

 For instance, you can run `npm start` at the root of almost any Node Project containing a `package.json` file and something will start running.
 For G2, as in most apps, this starts the default development environment.

 ## Final words

 There is an industry standard linter for modern Javascript called ESLint.
 It will enforce writing code a certain way.
-You will probably hate it at first, but it will make reading everyone's code consistent.
+You will probably hate it at first, but it will make reading everyone's code consistent, avoid bugs, and actually will catch a lot of syntax errors for you.
 Second, when diving through tutorials, you will see a ton on Webpack and Babel.
 You should learn this stuff, but you won't need to interact with it in G2 (at least not much) because all of this has already been set up for you.
+So put this on the back-burner.

 Now, we all know Rome wasn't built in a day.
 There's still a long road ahead.
-Here's where you should go from here (and read the entire list before clicking on anything):
+So go back to the main page and continue moving on to the next section!
+But first, a coffee break...

 Happy hacking.